Understanding Your Property Taxes

 Sedgewick, Alberta, T0B 4C0

 Property taxes are calculated by multiplying the assessment by the appropriate tax rate.
 Tax rates are calculated based on the amount of tax revenue that is required to pay for the services that are provided.
-Revenues are collected through property taxation for Municipal Operations, Alberta School Foundation, Flagstaff Foundation, Recreation and Flagstaff Waste Management.
+Revenues are collected through property taxation for Municipal Operations, Alberta School Foundation, Flagstaff Foundation, and Designated Industrial Property.

 (Assessment X Tax Rate) divided by 1000 = Taxes